Anne Lister's and Ann Walker's Wills

 In Anne Lister’s and Ann Walker’s time, these two Prerogative courts were part of a complex network of probate courts.
 Several Lister and Walker wills were proven at either or both courts.

 Anne Lister's will

-James Lister of Shibden Hall died on the 26th of January 1826, which prompted Anne Lister to rethink her own will.
-On the 28th of January, Anne had already determined that she would make a new will and she would leave everything to her aunt Anne.
+James Lister of Shibden Hall died on the 26th of January 1826, which prompted Anne to rethink her own will.
+On the 28th of January, she had already determined that she would make a new will and would leave everything to her aunt Anne.

 On the 30th of January, Anne writes a draft of her will.
-This time, Anne’s bequests benefited her father and her sister, but also several of her lovers.
+This time, Anne’s bequests benefited her father, her sister, and also several of her lovers.
 Mariana Lawton was still included in this version of Anne’s will, but the value of her legacy had been reduced to a mere £20.
 The main beneficiary and sole executor of Anne’s will would be her aunt, Anne Lister senior.

 This version of Anne Lister’s will became a topic of conversation the following May, when Anne and Mariana Lawton discussed the Listers’ income.
 Anne was confident that she could provide for herself and her aunt.
 She was also confident that she could provide for Mariana, if she decided to live with Anne at Shibden Hall.
 As long as Mariana committed to living at Shibden with Anne and didn't marry again, Anne would revise the clauses of her will to ensure that Mariana received a larger bequest.